 Flag raising ceremony

-Mayor and Council are committed to raising a flag each year in honour and support of the National Day for Truth and Reconciliation.
-Stay tuned for details regarding this year's flag raising.
+Mayor and Council are committed to holding a flag ceremony each year in honour and support of the National Day for Truth and Reconciliation.

 Learn about the local Chippewas of Georgina Island